doekman/til/python/get-started.md

 venv
 ----
-[VirtualEnv](venv) will enable you to specify *per project* what Python version and packages to use...
+[VirtualEnv][venv] will enable you to specify *per project* what Python version and packages to use...

 gem